 Dinosaurs, daimyo and magnificent gardens in a venerable castle town

 The capital and hub of Fukui Prefecture, Fukui City is near the Sea of Japan and flanked by mountains.
 This little castle town has a place in history as the base of the powerful Matsudaira clan, and is also close to the world-renowned Fukui Prefectural Dinosaur Museum, known for its collection of dinosaur skeletons and paleontological research.

-- Yokokan Garden, formerly the home of Fukui's ruling feudal warlord clan
+- Yokokan Garden, formerly the residence of Fukui's ruling clan

 - The beautiful cherry blossom tunnel along the Asuwa River